datafibers-community/df_web_src/content/blog/2018-03-10-ML-Naive-Bayes.md

 ## Background
 It would be difficult and practically impossible to classify a web page, a document, an email or any other lengthy text notes manually.
 This is where Naïve Bayes Classifier machine learning algorithm comes to the rescue.
 A classifier is a function that allocates a population’s element value from one of the available categories.
 For instance, Spam Filtering is a popular application of Naïve Bayes algorithm.
 Spam filter here, is a classifier that assigns a label **Spam** or **Not Spam** to all the emails.

-Naïve Bayes Classifier is amongst the most popular learning method grouped by similarities, that works on the popular Bayes Theorem of Probability to build machine learning models particularly for disease prediction and document classification.
+Naïve Bayes Classifier is amongst the most popular **supervised** learning method grouped by similarities, that works on the popular Bayes Theorem of Probability to build machine learning models particularly for disease prediction and document classification.
 It is a simple classification of words based on Bayes Probability Theorem for subjective analysis of content.

 ## What is Naive Bayes?
 It is a classification technique based on [Bayes’ Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) with an assumption of independence among predictors/features and requires your features to take on non-negative values..
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.
 For example, a fruit may be considered to be an apple if it is red, round, and about 3 inches in diameter.
 Even if these features depend on each other or upon the existence of the other features, all of these properties independently contribute to the probability that this fruit is an apple and that is why it is known as _**Naive**_.